 When choosing an efficient incubator heating system, consider the size of your setup and the desired temperature range.
 Common options for heating in these situations include heat cables, reptile heat lamps, or ceramic emitters.

-If you plan to use a heat cable, start by covering the bottom of the container evenly.
-Additionally, secure the heat lamp or ceramic heater to a tree above the reptile’s tail.
-This ensures good ventilation and spacing for optimal heat distribution.
+If you plan to use a heat cable, first cover the bottom of the container evenly.
+Then, attach the heat lamp or ceramic heater to a tree above the reptile’s tail.
+This way, you ensure good ventilation and proper spacing for the best heat distribution.

 Step 3: Set Up the Temperature Sensor

-The W3001 Temperature Controller offers active temperature control for reptile breeding.
-It relies on a compatible temperature sensor for precise incubation temperature readings.
-The manufacturer’s briefing will help you determine the precise sensing area and sensor placement in the incubator setup.
+The W3001 Temperature Controller keeps the right temperature when breeding reptiles.
+It uses a compatible temperature sensor to give accurate readings.
+The manufacturer’s instructions will also help you determine where to place the sensor in your incubator setup.

 Place the sensor close to the heat source to ensure accurate temperature readings in the incubator.
 This prevents errors during convection.